publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch38/schII/ptC/m__us_usc_t50_s2031.md

              The amount of an annuity for the surviving child of a participant covered by paragraph (1)(B) or (2)(B) of this subsection (or covered by paragraph (1)(B) or (2)(B) of [section 2052(c) of this title][/us/usc/t50/s2052/c]) is the smallest of the following:

-                (i) 75 percent of the participant’s high-3 average pay, as determined under subsection (a)(4) of this section, divided by the number of children.
+                (i) 75 percent of the participant’s high-3 average pay, as determined under subsection (a)(4), divided by the number of children.

                 (ii) $1,080, as adjusted under [section 2131 of this title][/us/usc/t50/s2131].